shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 **Hotspot mode is not supported on the Baofeng RD-5R / DM-5R because the hardware does not support reliable USB communications while the radio is transmitting**

-This option controls whether the firmware will enter hotspot mode when connected to MMDVMHost, including PiStar, or to BlueDV.
+This option controls whether the firmware will enter hotspot mode when connected to MMDVMHost, including Pi-Star, or to BlueDV.

 Options are
 **Off**
-**MMDVM**  for use with PiStar or any other system using MMDVMHost **BlueDV** for use with BlueDV
+**MMDVM**  for use with Pi-Star or any other system using MMDVMHost **BlueDV** for use with BlueDV

 On the GD-77S.
 To enable hotspot mode, Press and hold the **black button** (SK1) while turning on the radio.
 This will toggle hotspot mode between **MMDVM** and **BlueDV** mode.